IDCubed/oms-docs/sources/contributing/vm_images.rst

-You can then use VirtualBox to import this virtual appliance to create new VM as needed.
+You can then use VirtualBox to import this virtual appliance to create new VM as needed, :ref:`The import process is detailed here <import_vbox_vm_image>`.
 This is a great setup for local development, custom deployments, and general hacking with OMS!

+.. include:: /snippets/get_help_footer.inc